 Go Back to School

 When you lack the qualifications for your dream career, it can feel like job satisfaction is forever out of your reach.
-However, you need to ask yourself if it’s worth staying in a job you dislike over advancing your education.
+However, you need to ask yourself if it’s worth sticking with a career that makes you unhappy over advancing your education.
 There may be no need to quit your job and enrol in school full time — whether you need a certification or a degree, you have options: you can study online or part time or take night classes.
 If this will lead you to happiness, the extra effort and investment may be worthwhile.

 5. Acknowledge Your Own Capabilities